Halen84/RDR3-Script-Global-Research/README.md

 - Most of the time, to get the correct value of a global pointer, you will need to do ***reinterpret_cast<(datatype)&>*** on the pointer.

 # Committing your research
-- Make a pull request in the proper format
+- Make a pull request in a similar format that I have it as currently